Last Updated on October 31, 2024 by Matt Musico

 Zimmerman is the Nats’ all-time home run leader and Mr. National, so it only makes sense to have him here.
 However, I’ll give Soto an upper hand because he did it in the fewest games played (17) and plate appearances (65).

-The Childish Bambino slugged all five of his dingers and 14 RBI for Washington’s World Series run in 2019.
+The outfielder slugged all five of his dingers and 14 RBI during Washington’s 2019 World Series run.
 He saved his best work for the Fall Classic by slashing .333/.438/.741 with three dingers, seven RBI, and six runs scored in 32 plate appearances.

 Want to see some homers in person this season?
 Of course you do.
 Grab MLB tickets from our friends at Vivid Seats.
 And before you get to the stadium, make sure you’re decked out in the right gear.
 Get your favorite team’s official merch from the MLB Shop or a ‘Big Dinger Energy’ shirt from our apparel store.